 Trinidad and Tobago has been engaged in international commercial arbitration cases, particularly in the petroleum sector, for a very long time.
-Arbitration in Trinidad and Tobago is governed by the Arbitration Act chapter 5:01, which is also based on early English legislation and as such has provisions similar to those under the Jamaican Act of 1900.
-The New York Convention 1958 was given effect in Trinidad & Tobago by the Arbitration (Foreign Arbitral Awards) Act chapter 5:30.
+Arbitration in Trinidad and Tobago is governed by the Arbitration Act Chapter 5:01, which is also based on early English legislation and, as such, has provisions similar to those under the Jamaican Act of 1900.
+The New York Convention 1958 was given effect in Trinidad and Tobago by the Arbitration (Foreign Arbitral Awards) Act Chapter 5:30.

 In 1996, Trinidad and Tobago established the Dispute Resolution Centre of Trinidad and Tobago as part of the Trinidad and Tobago Chamber of Industry and Commerce by the then chief justice, Michael de la Bastide.
-The goal of the Dispute Resolution Centre is to become the premier institution for the promotion and operation of an alternative dispute resolution training and referral system within Trinidad and Tobago and the wider Caribbean.
-This institution seeks to deliver creative, out-of-court dispute resolution approaches in an independent, ethical, timely, confidential and cost-effective manner.
+The goal of the Dispute Resolution Centre is to become the premier institution for the promotion and operation of an ADR training and referral system within Trinidad and Tobago and the wider Caribbean.
+The institution seeks to deliver creative, out-of-court dispute resolution approaches in an independent, ethical, timely, confidential and cost-effective manner.
 Moreover, it seeks to provide a trusted cadre of dedicated and experienced mediators, arbitrators and other neutral professionals, facilitators and support resources, committed to delivering high-quality innovative approaches to mediation, arbitration and other modes of dispute resolution, complemented by advanced training and outreach programmes.

-While this jurisdiction has demonstrated its commitment to addressing the country's need for international arbitration facilities, in order to compete in the rapidly expanding world of international commercial disputes, the country will need to upgrade its arbitration legislation.
+While the jurisdiction has demonstrated its commitment to addressing the country's need for international arbitration facilities, to compete in the rapidly expanding world of international commercial disputes, the country must upgrade its arbitration legislation.